gravitational/teleport/rfd/0104-desktop-access-performance-research.md

 ## What

-[TODO]
+This RFD explores possible solutions to the current performance problems in the destkop access module.

-## Details
+## Why

-### Goals
+We want to improve user experiance when using the desktop access module.
+Currently the main issue is insufficent performance of the video rendering which results in choppier experience or noticeable stuttering.
+Each frame in the RDP protocol consists of (in most cases) 64x64 pixel bitmaps that are assembeld into the full frame.
+All of these bitmaps needs to be send by the server, received and processed by the client.
+There are different ways in which we can reduce time to render a frame.

-### Overview
+One of the ways is to reduce number of bitmaps that we need to send over the wire.
+The other way is to reduce the time to process individual bitmap.
+In this document we'll discuss some solutions that might fix these problems.

 ### RDP Bitmap caching

-One of the ways to improve performance of the Desktop Access is to reduce the amount of data that we have to send between the proxy and the web browser and the number of bitmap messages that we need to process.
+One of the ways to improve performance of the desktop access is to reduce the amount of data that we have to send between the proxy and the web browser and the number of bitmap messages that we need to process.

 We can achieve this by utilising an extension to the RDP protocol: